UAST: Unicode Aware Sanskrit Transliteration: Devanāgarī and Unicode

 \subsection{Problems with existing systems}

-\paragraph{} The previous section handled the problem of handling input of Unicode characters when using IAST.
-The situation doesn't improve when we move from IAST to devanāgarī.
-We have the same problems mentioned earlier.
+\paragraph{} The previous section dealt with the problem of handling the input of Unicode characters when using IAST.
+The situation does not improve when we move from IAST to Devanāgarī.
+We have the same problems as above.

-\paragraph{} We already have many systems that make use of ASCII characters to input devanāgarī script.
-A very popular system is Harvard-Kyoto convention.
+\paragraph{} We already have many systems that make use of ASCII characters to input the Devanāgarī script.
+A very popular system is the Harvard-Kyoto convention.
 It uses a mix of lowercase and uppercase ASCII characters.
 In this case, \texttt{rāma} in IAST would become \texttt{rAma} in Harvard-Kyoto.

-\paragraph{} The comparison of various systems is best done by formalising the requirements for a good typesetting system:
+\paragraph{} Comparison of various systems is best done by formalizing the requirements for a good typesetting system.